HoustonWeHaveABug/ElevationMap/README.md

 # ElevationMap
 Elevation Map generator

 This program creates a rectangular elevation map using a C port of OpenSimplexNoise 2D functions (https://gist.github.com/KdotJPG/b1270127455a94ac5d19), to get more realistic data.
 It generates integer values in a user-provided elevation range.
+The more octaves, the more detailed the map will be.

 It expects the below parameters on standard input: